 Retromat generates random plans for agile retrospectives: Out of a pool of many activities it selects 1 for each of the 5 phases.
 Use the arrows to exchange activities and make sure that all 5 activities fit together.
 (They are unlikely to fit together in the initial random plan.)

-As I’ve said before, retrospectives are my favorite agile meeting.
+Retrospectives are my favorite agile meeting.
 I’m constantly on the lookout for new ideas.
 On paper the excellent “Agile Retrospectives” is the de-facto-standard on the topic.
-But on the internet there’s no such go-to website (that I know of).
-The Retrospective Wiki had the potential, but you can’t get a login anymore and it stopped evolving.
-So I browse around to come up with a basic plan for a retrospective that I can then refine.
+But on the internet there was no such go-to website (that I knew of).
+The Retrospective Wiki had the potential, but you couldn’t get a new account anymore and it stopped evolving.
+So I used to browse around to come up with a basic plan for a retrospective that I then refined.

 I found myself wishing for a simpler way to get started, a kickstarter so to speak.
-And now after 2 weeks of vacation I present to you – the amazing – the awesome – the fabulous - Retr-O-Mat.
+And after 2 weeks of vacation I present to you – the amazing – the awesome – the fabulous – Retromat.
 It provides you with a random plan, ready to refine.
 It covers 5 phases, as laid out in “Agile Retrospectives“.
 Each plan has an ID so you can easily share ideas with fellow facilitators.
-Retr-O-Mat is meant to inspire and shake up routine.
+Retromat is meant to inspire and shake up routine.

 PS: Thank to Emma Alvarez for the beautiful background patterns.